wadetb/shellspace/doc/VR.md

 + Use a Skia filter to darken and draw "disconnected" when the connection is lost.
 Actually, use Skia in general to draw connection status.

 # VLC

++ Figure out why spawning a VLC widget hangs the shell.

 + Thread about efficient display formats using OpenGL. https://forum.videolan.org/viewtopic.php?t=97672